AlexProgrammerDE/SoulFire/README.md

 [![Discord Banner](https://discord.com/api/guilds/739784741124833301/widget.png?style=banner2)](https://discord.gg/CDrcxzH)

-If you find any bugs or want to request new features, open a issue on GitHub.
+This project is in active development, so if you have any feature requests or issues please submit them here on GitHub.
+PRs are welcome, too. :octocat:

 ## 🌟 Star History